proofpoint/certificate-init-container/README.md

 ```

 Once the certificate signing request has been approved the `certificate-init-container` will fetch the signed certificate and write it to a shared filesystem.
+It will write the certificate in both PEM and Java keystore (password "keystore") format.

 ```
 kubectl logs tls-app-2342064067-c9xwf -c certificate-init-container